How to Get Off A College’s Waitlist

 While it may be disappointing and even frustrating, you should not feel discouraged.
 As I report in a recent Huffington Post article, there are a few key steps to “dramatically increase your likeliness of an acceptance.”

 By being waitlisted, the admissions office believes you are a strong candidate and will be academically successful at their college.
 However, other students may have been a better fit to the college’s admissions goals for this year.
 Fortunately, not all students accept a college’s offer of admission, even at top colleges such as Harvard and Stanford.
 To account for any empty spaces in the freshman class, colleges create waitlists.

-For more information about college waitlists and how to increase your chances of acceptance, read our full Huffington Post article here.
+For more information about college waitlists and how to increase your chances of acceptance, read my full Huffington Post article here.